MakeSchool-Tutorials/MakeSchoolNotes-Swift/P8-New-Note-Controller/content.md

 So what is going on here?
 Remeber you can Alt-Click on a function to quickly get an overview of what it does.

 The first function informs us that a row has been selected.
 You will notice these lines have been commented out.

 *Comment Review*

 1. When a note has been selected, we want to assign this note to a variable for easy access.
 When a row is selected, the row index is passed as a parameter so we can grab the correct note object using the `objectAtIndex` method.

-2. We will be performing a segue to a new Note Display View Controller (you will add this soon) that will display the `currentNote`.
+2. We will be performing a segue to a new Note Display View Controller (you will add this soon) that will display the selected note.

 > [action]
-> Can you add a `currentNote` variable to the class to store the selected Note?
+> Can you add a `selectedNote` variable to the class to store the selected Note?
 > **Hint* you need to uncomment the first commented line so the `selectedNote` can be assigned.

 Before you set up the Note Display View Controller, let's look at 3 and 4.